Connect with others who understand.

 Your Eyes: Dry Eye, Swelling, and More

 Approximately 20 percent of people with lupus experience dry eye syndrome.
-This can cause blurry vision, a burning sensation, or the feeling that something is in your eye.
+Lupus’ effect on the eyes can include blurry vision, a burning sensation, or the feeling that something is in your eye.
 SLE can also lead to swollen eyelids and swelling around one or both eyes.
 In rare cases, lupus can cause vision loss.
 It’s important to get an annual eye exam to keep your eyes healthy.

 “My eyes are burning and itching,” one MyLupusTeam member shared.
 Another asked, “Anyone else having trouble with dry eyes?”
 A third said, “I have had a headache and irritated eyes since last night.”